-Your final grade is based on a weighted average of each of the points earned towards your final grade based on the percentages outlined above.
+Your final grade is based on a weighted average of each of the points earned based on the percentages outlined above.
 For example, if you received a B+ for your midterm, that earns you 3.30.30=0.99 points towards your final grade.
 Similarly, an A- for participation earns you 3.70.20=0.74 points towards your final grade.
 Your final letter grade is based on the following scale: